Last Updated on 25th September 2022 by Sophie Nadeau

 Summer sales at shops across the city mean that you’ll also want to leave a little room in your suitcase to bring home a couple of souvenirs.
 Known as ‘les soldes,’ sales in France are actually state regulated and can only be held twice a year; once towards the end of July, and once just after Christmas.
 For those looking for a bargain while in France, this is the time to shop!

 What to do in Paris in July

 If you’re looking for one of the very best things to do in Paris during July, then you simply must enjoy a picnic at some point.
 While many (wrongly) say that Paris is lacking in green spaces in comparison with its other European capital counterparts, there are plenty of places to go, if only you know where to look.

-Bastille Day: July 14th marks the beginning of the French Revolution and the birth of France as we know it today.
+July 14th marks the beginning of the French Revolution and, as such, is the birthday of France as we know it today.
 Known as La Fête de la Bastille, celebrations include a vast array of firework displays, summer festivities, and a whole range of special events for one day only.
 Throughout France, there are plenty of Bastille Day celebrations, though those of Paris are certainly the largest.

 During July, artificial sandy pop-up beaches spring up all around the city, notably along the Seine near Notre Dame, as well as Bassin de la Villette.
 However, unlike most beaches in France, topless sunbathing isn’t allowed, nor is swimming in the River Seine for safety reasons.
 Along these artificial beaches, there’s also ample opportunity to purchase refreshing drinks and ice cream!